Janiana: Florent Schmitt’s Rich, Robust Symphony for String Orchestra (1941)

 The November 7, 1930 issue of Le Guide du Concert magazine showcased Jane Evrard and her newly formed Orchestre féminin as its cover feature.
 (Document courtesy of Sébastien Damarey)

 It was Evrard’s orchestra that would give the premiere performance of the Janiana Symphony in Paris in the spring of 1942.
-Present at the premiere, the music critic Suzanne Demarquez wrote these words about the performance:
+Present at the premiere, composer and music critic Suzanne Demarquez wrote these words about the performance:

 “Jane Evrard conducted with a supple and gracious femininity.
 What refinement and complexity in the music — and what vigor in her actions: a flame within the fire!”

-The premiere performance of the Janiana Symphony turned out to be the last concert that Evrard’s Orchestre féminin would give in wartime Paris before disbanding.
-Likewise, the fortunes of Schmitt’s composition were destined to be somewhat disappointing — in that performances of the work have been relatively infrequent in the decades since it was written.
+The December 1943 Paris performance of the Janiana Symphony turned out to be the last concert that Evrard’s Orchestre féminin would give in wartime Paris before disbanding.
+Likewise, the fortunes of Schmitt’s composition were destined to be somewhat disappointing — in that performances of the work gradually became less frequent than might have been expected in the decades since the symphony was written.

 Pierre Capdevielle French conductor composer music critic